mr0chill/gifpanel/README.md

 # GIF Panelizer 🎞️

-Welcome to the fun and exciting world of GIF Panelizer!
 This Python script takes in PNG images, divides them into quadrants, and then turns them into super cool 4-frame GIFs.
 It's like magic, but with code! ✨

 ## How It Works 🛠️